doremon3210/Dota-2-Matches-Tracker/readme.md

 * ChromeDriver

 # Note
-Here I'm using Chrome version 99, so this ChromeDriver file is version 99.0.4844.51
+Here I'm using Chrome version 99, so the ChromeDriver file is version 99.0.4844.51